splunk/public-o11y-docs/admin/authentication/SSO/sso-PingOne.rst

 *********************************************************************

 .. meta::
    :description: Splunk Observability Cloud provides the capability for your users to log in using various SSO providers.
-The PingOne SSO integration allows you to log into Observability Cloud using PingOne.
+The PingOne SSO integration allows you to log into Splunk Observability Cloud using PingOne.

-When you integrate PingOne with Splunk Observability Cloud, your users can log into Observability Cloud using PingOne.
+When you integrate PingOne with Splunk Observability Cloud, your users can log into Splunk Observability Cloud using PingOne.

 Before you configure the OneLogin SSO integration, complete the steps in :new-page-ref:`sso-label`.
 The section :ref:`Name an SSO integration<naming-note-sso>` describes how to name your integrations.

-.. note:: To integrate PingOne with Observability Cloud, you must be an administrator of your PingOne organization and your Observability Cloud organization.
+.. note:: To integrate PingOne with Splunk Observability Cloud, you must be an administrator of your PingOne organization and your Splunk Observability Cloud organization.

-Create a PingOne integration in Observability Cloud
+Create a PingOne integration in Splunk Observability Cloud
 ===============================================================================

-Start by creating the PingOne integration in Observability Cloud.
+Start by creating the PingOne integration in Splunk Observability Cloud.
 Follow these steps:

 #.
 Find the realm for your organization.
 To learn more, see :new-page-ref:`organizations`.
 #.
 In the following URL, substitute the name of your realm for ``<REALM>``, then navigate to ``https://<REALM>.signalfx.com/#/integrations/pingone``